|Nutritional Guidelines (per serving)|

-A lemon glaze icing recipe is a handy one to have in the kitchen when baking as it can turn a basic dessert into something special.
-Drizzle over a lemon pound cake, sugar cookies, quick bread, scones, or puff pastry treats.
-It's intrinsic to an Easter favorite—the hot cross bun—as it is used to create the crosses on top of the sweet rolls.
-But lemon plays well with so many flavors that once you start adding this glaze to baked goods, you'll be surprised by how versatile this citrus fruit truly is (try it on these lemon cream cheese cookies).
-From berries (especially blueberry) to ginger to almond and yes, even chocolate candy, lemon adds its signature sweet-tart taste without the heft and sugar hit of a lemon frosting.
+A quick lemon glaze icing recipe is a handy one to have in the kitchen when baking, as it can turn a basic dessert into something special.
+Easily made with few ingredients, our lemon glaze recipe is perfect to drizzle over a lemon pound cake, sugar cookies, quick bread, scones, or puff pastry treats.
+Because lemon flavor plays well with so many others, once you start adding this glaze to baked goods, you'll be surprised how versatile this citrus mixture is: Try it on lemon cream cheese cookies, hot cross buns, blueberry-flavored loaves, ginger or almond cakes, and even on chocolate candy.
+Lemon adds its signature sweet-tart taste without the heft of conventional or buttery frostings.

-Sometimes, lemons require a little coaxing to yield all their juices.
-Before you start the lemon icing, take them out of the fridge for a bit until they reach room temperature.
-Once they do, they'll be a little softer and you can "loosen up" the flesh.
-This will allow more juice to release when you start to work with them.
+Before you start preparing the lemon icing, take the lemons out of the fridge for a bit until they reach room temperature.
+Sometimes, lemons require a little coaxing to yield all their juices and being at room temperature makes them a little softer and easier to work with.
 Using the palm of your hand, roll the whole lemon on a countertop or cutting board, gently pressing down while doing so.
 Then, zest your lemon and juice it.
-(Although there is a tool designated to zest citrus, a Microplane is much easier and more efficient and is worth adding to your kitchen tool collection.)
+We found that although there is a tool designated to zest citrus, a Microplane is much easier and more efficient when working with lemons and limes.

 Gather the ingredients.

-In a medium bowl, combine the powdered sugar, lemon juice, lemon zest, milk, and food coloring if desired.
+In a medium bowl, combine the powdered sugar, lemon juice, lemon zest, milk, and food coloring, if using.

 Drizzle over cookies, cakes, and other baked goods.
 Serve and enjoy.